Wild Brauer classes via prismatic cohomology: Introduction

-If $Z$ is a variety over a number field such that $\H^0(Z,\Omega^2)\neq 0$, then, by generic freeness, the base change of $Z$ to the completion at a place satisfies \ref{eq : equalityhodgenumber} for all but finitely many places.
-As a consequence, in Corollary~\ref{cor : weak} below, we answer a question of Wittenberg (see \cite[Question 1.4]{BNwild}), which is a special case of his more general question asking whether varieties over number fields that satisfy the Hasse principle and weak approximation over all finite extensions are geometrically rationally connected, hence have vanishing extremal Hodge numbers. \begin{corollary} Let $Z$ be a smooth proper variety over a number field satisfying weak approximation over all finite extensions.
-Then $\H^0(Z,\Omega^2)=0$. \end{corollary} Theorem \ref{thm : main} actually implies something stronger.
-To state it, let $Z$ be a variety over a number field $M$.
-We say that a place $v$ of $M$ is potentially relevant to the Brauer--Manin obstruction to weak approximation on $Z$ if there exist a finite extension $N/M$, a place $v'$ of $N$ lying over $v$, and $\mathcal A\in \Br(Z_N)$ such that $\ev^{N_{v'}}_\A$ is non-constant.
-Thus, $\mathcal A$ obstructs weak approximation over $N$ as soon as $Z$ has an $N$-adelic point.
-Thanks to the invariance of \'etale cohomology under algebraically closed field extensions, Theorem \ref{thm : main} implies the following: \begin{corollary} Let $Z$ be a smooth proper variety over a number field $M$ such that $\H^0(Z,\Omega^2)\neq 0$.
-Then all but finitely many places of $M$ are potentially relevant to the Brauer--Manin obstruction to weak approximation on $Z$. \end{corollary}
+The main motivations behind Theorem \ref{thm : main} are the following global corollaries.
+Assume now that $Z$ is smooth proper variety over a number field $M$ such that $\H^0(Z,\Omega^2)\neq 0$.
+Then, by generic freeness, the base change of $Z$ to the completion at a place satisfies \ref{eq : equalityhodgenumber} for all but finitely many places.
+Since any $\alpha\in \Br(Z)$ with non-constant evaluation on the points over a completion of $M$ obstructs weak approximation for $M$-rational points (see e.g.\ \cite[Chapter 13]{CoSko}), Theorem \ref{thm : main} implies the following: \begin{corollary} Let $Z$ be a smooth proper variety over a number field satisfying weak approximation over all finite extensions.
+Then $\H^0(Z,\Omega^2)=0$. \end{corollary} Corollary~\ref{cor : weak} answers a question of Wittenberg (see \cite[Question 1.4]{BNwild}), which is a special case of his more general question asking whether varieties over number fields that satisfy the Hasse principle and weak approximation over all finite extensions are geometrically rationally connected, hence have vanishing extremal Hodge numbers.

-For some important class of varieties, such as abelian varieties, K3 surfaces, complete intersections in products of projective spaces, assumption \ref{eq : equalityhodgenumber} is satisfied at all places of good reduction for $Z$.
-By way of contrast with the ordinary reduction hypothesis in~\cite[Theorem~C]{BNwild}, recall that if $Z$ is an elliptic curve over $\Q$, then, by \cite{Elkies}, there are infinitely many places of supersingular reduction (of positive density if $Z$ has complex multiplication), while for abelian varieties of dimension $\geq 4$, the existence of primes of good ordinary reduction is still an open question.
+Theorem \ref{thm : main} actually implies something stronger.
+Recall that a place $v$ of $M$ is said to be potentially relevant to the Brauer--Manin obstruction to weak approximation on $Z$ if there exist a finite extension $N/M$, a place $v'$ of $N$ lying over $v$, and $\mathcal A\in \Br(Z_N)$ such that $\ev^{N_{v'}}_\A$ is non-constant. \begin{corollary} Let $Z$ be a smooth proper variety over a number field $M$ such that $\H^0(Z,\Omega^2)\neq 0$.
+Then all but finitely many places of $M$ are potentially relevant to the Brauer--Manin obstruction to weak approximation on $Z$. \end{corollary} For some important classes of varieties, such as abelian varieties, K3 surfaces, complete intersections in products of projective spaces, assumption \ref{eq : equalityhodgenumber} is satisfied at all places of good reduction.